realabdulkhaliq/mastering-numpy-hands-on-examples/README.md

 NumPy aims to provide an array object that is up to 50x faster than traditional Python lists.

-The array object in NumPy is called ndarray, it provides a lot of supporting functions that make working with ndarray very easy.
+The array object in NumPy is called `ndarray`, it provides a lot of supporting functions that make working with ndarray very easy.